garethr/puppetdb-expect/README.md

 (expect 2 (count nodes))
 ```

+In order to run the tests yourself you'll need to have a PuppetDB
+instance running on HTTP (this is a simple experiement, but the
+underlying driver supports HTTPS so it would just need a bit more code)
+and to set a `PUPPETDB_ADDRESS` environment variable.
+Alternatively you
+can use `.lein-env` if you know what you're doing.

 You can run the tests with the following.
 Note that the specific tests
 here are unlikely to pass with anything but the small test dataset I
 was using.